sirKaruga/Electronic_tracker/README.md

 # Electronic_tracker
-A system for Tracking lost electronics using unique identifier
+A system for Tracking lost electronics using unique identifier (React.js UI)